Real-Dev-Squad/website-api-contracts/impersonation/README.md

   - `dev`: Required boolean to fetch requests.
   - `id`: Optional string to fetch the request by its id.
-  - `page`: Optional integer to specify the page number.
   - `size`: Optional integer to specify the number of requests per page.
 Default is 5.
   - `createdBy`: Optional string to filter requests by username of super-user who created the request.
   - `createdFor`: Optional string to filter requests by username of user for whom the request is created.